JayavasanthRamesh/exile/adapters/README.md

         "files": {}
     }

 Here we only care about the "remote" section.
-The only key that exile knows about is "type", which tells us which module to use for communication.
+The only keys that exile knows about are "type", which tells us which module to use for communication, and "cache" which specifies the directory in which the local object cache should live.
 The rest of the dictionary can be arbitrary key-value pairs that are then made available to the communicator in its constructor.

 In this case, the "local" communicator only needs a path to the repository location, so we only have one other key.
 When we create the communicator,